-The furniture, lighting, objects and carpets give every space a warm, familiar atmosphere.
-Luxury has been balanced with simplicity and modern design matched with old collectable items.
+The furniture, lighting, objects, and carpets give every space a warm, familiar atmosphere.
+Luxury has been balanced with simplicity and modern design matched with old collectible items.
 We wish that our guests find themselves in a house they would like to be theirs: a home away from home.
 To enjoy every hour of their stay and start planning their next visit, before they even leave.

 We have given our rooms names of people who lived in the house: GÜLBIN, ORHAN, IRINI, DENIZ, KATINA.
 They are five suites, different from each other.
 However, they all possess the same familiar atmosphere, calm and soft light found in every part of the hotel.

 - A choice between King Size Double or Oversized Twin beds

 - COCO-MAT mattresses and quilts